smorttey/paystack_sdk/README.md

 ### The Orginal Response

-There will times you may need access to the original API response.
+There will be times you may need access to the original API response.
 For such cases, you can use the `#original_response` method on the response object.

 The return value is a hash with all the values from the HTTP request.
 This could be useful